frankiewonghk/Google-reCAPTCHA-for-OpenCart/README.md

 # Google reCAPTCHA v3 Extension for OpenCart

-OpenCart 4.x no longer ships with Google reCAPTCHA as a core module, this extension provides Google reCAPTCHA v3 integration for OpenCart 4.
+OpenCart 4 no longer ships with Google reCAPTCHA as a core module.
+This extension provides Google reCAPTCHA v3 integration for OpenCart 4.
 Unlike traditional CAPTCHAs, reCAPTCHA v3 runs in the background and provides a score based on user behavior, making it invisible to users while still protecting against bots.

 ## Features